 For courses with NO Information Event

-If you are enrolling on a course that does NOT require you attending an information event there are a few different ways in which you can enrol.
-Click here to download a copy of the enrolment form or collect a form from any campus reception.
+If you are enrolling on a course that does NOT require you attending an information event there are a number of ways in which you can enrol.

 The College can accept telephone credit/debit card enrolments.Telephone enrolments are only available to those students paying the full fee and where no interview is required.

 Ballymena (Trostan Avenue) - 028 2563 6221